Flebogamma® 5% DIF

 IMPORTANT SAFETY INFORMATION:

-Flebogamma® 5% DIF is an immune globulin intravenous (human) 5% preparation that is indicated for the treatment of primary immunodeficiency disease (PIDD), including the humoral immune defect in common variable immunodeficiency, x-linked agammaglobulinemia, severe combined immunodeficiency, and Wiskott-Aldrich syndrome.
+Flebogamma® 5% DIF is an immune globulin intravenous (human) solution indicated in adults and pediatric patients 2 years of age and older for the treatment of primary immunodeficiency (PIDD), including the humoral immune defects in common variable immunodeficiency, x-linked agammaglobulinemia, severe combined immunodeficiency, and Wiskott-Aldrich syndrome.

 Thrombosis may occur with immune globulin products, including Flebogamma 5% DIF.
 Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
 Thrombosis may occur in the absence of known risk factors.
 For patients at risk of thrombosis, administer Flebogamma 5% DIF at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.